 - 1/2 teaspoon mustard seed

 - 2 tablespoons liquid smoke

-- Mix all ingredients in a bowl.
+- Mix all ingredients in a large bowl.
 Refrigerate for 24-48 hours, mixing twice a day.

 - Shape into rolls, using foil or plastic wrap.
 Twist the ends of the rolls to create a closed seal.